Nuclear umbrella: To NATO

+In Asia

-Japan
+To Japan

 The Japanese nuclear weapon program was conducted during World War II.
 Like the German nuclear weapons program, it suffered from an array of problems, and was ultimately unable to progress beyond the laboratory stage.
 Following the atomic bombings of Hiroshima and Nagasaki, World War II and the deconstruction of the imperial military, Japan came under the US "nuclear umbrella" on the condition that it will not produce nuclear weapons.
 This was formalized in the Security Treaty Between the United States and Japan, which preceded the current security alliance, the Treaty of Mutual Cooperation and Security between the United States and Japan.

 Japan and the United States also have a major missile defense accord to mitigate the North Korean nuclear threat, among others and have deployed the Aegis Ballistic Missile Defense System jointly.

-South Korea
+To South Korea

 Following the Korean War, South Korea was welcomed under the US "nuclear umbrella" after signing the ROK-US mutual security treaty on October 1, 1953.
 This was characteristic of US defense and foreign policy at the time, which championed extended deterrence in an effort to prevent any nuclear conflict.
 The agreement also aligned with the US nonproliferation objectives, by eliminating the need for South Korea to develop its own nuclear weapons program.
 In the ROK-US mutual security treaty, the US agreed to deter attacks against South Korea and defend them in the case of attacks, and to deploy troops at the Korean Demilitarized Zone.
-The US also positioned tactical nuclear weapons on the Korean Peninsula, but these weapons were retracted by President Bush on September, 1991.
-The US nuclear umbrella over South Korea has persisted for over 60 years.
+The US also positioned tactical nuclear weapons on the Korean Peninsula, but these weapons were retracted by President Bush in September 1991.
+The US nuclear umbrella over South Korea has persisted for almost 70 years.
 Most agree on the necessity and significance of the US nuclear umbrella and the ROK-US treaty for South Korea, and expect it to hold its place.

-Warsaw Pact (former)
+In 2013, two Northrop B-2 Spirit strategic bombers flew to and from their home airbase in Missouri, dropping inert munitions off South Korea's coast, in a show of force against North Korea and to its allies in South Korea and Japan.

+In 2023, the USS Kentucky nuclear-armed ballistic missile submarine docked in South Korea, marking the first presence of nuclear weapons in South Korea since the US withdrew its tactical weapons in 1991, and the first US nuclear-armed submarine visit to South Korea since 1981.

+To Taiwan

+The United States deployed nuclear weapons in Taiwan between 1958 and 1974.
+These included Nike Hercules missiles and nuclear gravity bombs.

+To the Philippines

+The United States deployed nuclear weapons to the Philippines between 1957 and 1977.
+In 2017 the Philippines signed the Treaty on the Prohibition of Nuclear Weapons, which prohibits use or threat of use of nuclear weapons and is understood to prohibit reliance on extended nuclear deterrence.